Fakez/microservice-test/README.md

 # microservice-test

-Two microservices, were created, one for 2 factor authentication, and another for mock consulting a MongoDB database.
+Two Nodejs microservices were created, one for 2 factor authentication, and another for mock consulting a MongoDB database.
 The database stores two models:
 - user (email, password)
 - great places to work (name, country)